jimhigson/oboe.js/writing/main/6_Conclusion.md

 done.
 Draw examples from github project README.
 Or from reimplementing Clarinet's examples.

-Nobody could look at this source and see
+Nobody could look at this source and really understand what is being done without thinking about it for a long time.

 Although much of this extra code is plumbing to set up the parsing, nobody could deny that the ordering and layout of this code makes it